Much has been written about children. Here find famous inspirational

 Jean Paul Richter

-Self-esteem is the real magic wand that can form a childs future.
-A childs self-esteem affects every area of her existence, from friends she chooses, to how well she does academically in school, to what kind of job she gets, to even the person she chooses to marry.
+Self-esteem is the real magic wand that can form a child~ez_rsquo~s future.
+A child~ez_rsquo~s self-esteem affects every area of her existence, from friends she chooses, to how well she does academically in school, to what kind of job she gets, to even the person she chooses to marry.

 Stephanie Martson, The Magic of Encouragement